Eatherly/SD_Solutions_TT/README.md

 npm i

-ng serve
+ng serve (localhost:4200)

-ng build
-To get request back you have to start project in local server
+ng build(For backend was used php file.
+To get request back you have to start project build(/dist) in local server)

 Create a login page with view, component(typescript), and a less(css) files Create also a child component, it will looks like a dropdown on the login page